oneoffcoder/books/sphinx/spark-intro/source/index.rst

 Preface
 =======

-This book is to teach students how program in `Apache Spark <https://spark.apache.org>`_.
-To follow along and execute the code samples, you will need `Docker <https://www.docker.com/>`_ installed.
-The Docker container is located on `Docker Hub <https://hub.docker.com/r/oneoffcoder/book-spark-intro>`_.
-After you have installed Docker, you may run the container as follows.
+This book teaches students how to program in `Apache Spark <https://spark.apache.org>`_.
+The notebooks run with a local Spark master, ``local[*]``.
+No Hadoop, HDFS, or standalone Spark cluster is required for the examples.

+To execute the notebooks end-to-end, build the local Docker check image from the repository root.

 .. code-block:: bash

-   docker run -it \
-    -p 8888:8888 \
-    -e PYSPARK_MASTER=spark://localhost:7077 \
-    oneoffcoder/book-spark-intro

-Note that this Docker container has `Jupyter Lab <https://jupyter.org/>`_ running on port ``8888``.
-You may access Jupyter Lab at `http://localhost:8888 <http://localhost:8888>`_ when the Docker container is running.
+   docker build -t book-spark-intro-check:local docker/spark-intro-check
+   docker/spark-intro-check/execute-notebooks.sh

+The runner writes executed notebooks to ``sphinx/spark-intro/build/executed-notebooks``.

 The diagram below shows how the Spark material progresses from low-level distributed collections into structured APIs and then into streaming, graphs, and machine learning.